JaCaLla/Snapshot/README.md

 # Snapshot
 Sample iOS project that shows a sample on how implementing snapshot testing.
-This is the basecode for following post [S.O.L.I.D. principles in Swift](https://javios.eu/uncategorized/solid-principles-in-swift/)
+This is the basecode for following post  [Visual Regresion Testing: Implementing Snapshot test on iOS](https://javios.eu/test/snapshot-test-on-ios/)